vdstack/mockit/README.md

 // this will check for the exact value of the name and age, and the shape of the id and date.
 ```

+# Examples

+All he other structures (classes, abstract classes, interfaces, types) are built on top of function mocks.
+This means that the same API is available for all their functions.

-# mockClass
+# Class

-You can mock classes using the `mockClass` API.
-It provides a semantic way to mock classes.
-It is built on top of the `mockFunction` API, by replacing the class' public functions with mocks generated by `mockFunction`.

 ```ts
 class Hello {